atlacc182-ai/Git-Build/README.md

 - The contributers and creators of Git-Build take NO responsibility if you install a harmfull repository/project,
 - The program itself isnot a virus
 - Use responsibly
+- Please note Git-Build may activate some antiviruses this is completely a false positive and the app is safe

 ## Project Layout